Blog icon

 Biography

-Over the past 15 years I've particularly enjoyed working to deliver outcomes in the fields of Indigenous ecological knowledge systems, land and sea management, knowledge networking & Indigenous livelihoods, realising impact in water allocation planning in northern Australia; the teaching of Indigenous knowledge systems in classrooms nationally; and influencing the adoption of Indigenous approaches to land management via the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
-Research I have led and contributed to has been further adopted by state and federal government agencies, peak industry bodies, NGOs, and Indigenous and community organisations across the domains of agriculture, education, health, water, and biodiversity.
+Research I have led and supported has realised impact in water planning in northern Australia; engagement with Indigenous knowledge systems in classrooms nationally; and influencing the adoption of Indigenous approaches to land management via the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+Research outcomes have been further adopted by state and federal government agencies, peak industry bodies, NGOs, and Indigenous and community organisations across the domains of agriculture, education, health, water, and biodiversity.
+I am also currently leading a group of colleagues as the Collaborative and Adaptive Pathways Team Leader.

 Other Interests